After 189 bodies were found in Colorado funeral home, evidence suggests families received fake ashes

 “I know logically it’s not my fault,” said Stephanie Ford, pushing the words through tears.
 “There’s a little bit of guilt on my part that I let him down.”

-Public records show the Hallfords and their company, which opened in 2017 and offered cremations and “green” burials without embalming fluids, were beset by recent financial and legal troubles.
+The Hallfords and their company, which opened in 2017 and offered cremations and “green” burials without embalming fluids, were beset by recent financial and legal troubles, public documents show.
 Among the problems were a forced eviction, unpaid taxes and a lawsuit by Wilbert, which received a $21,000 judgment in June because Return to Nature failed to pay for “a couple hundred” cremations, Epps said.

+The couple had claimed they would settle up their rent when they got paid for work they had done for the Federal Emergency Management Agency during the coronavirus pandemic, according to their former landlord, and the funeral home website featured the logos for FEMA and the Department of Defense.

+FEMA did not have any contracts with the funeral home, the agency said Friday.
+A defense department database search also showed no contracts with the funeral home.

-When Return to Nature gave the ashes to Wilson’s family, her brother, Jesse Elliott, thought they were unusually heavy.
-Elliott confronted Carie Hallford about his concerns.
+When Return to Nature gave ashes to Tanya Wilson’s family, her brother thought they were unusually heavy and confronted Carie Hallford about his concerns.

-With both siblings skeptical, Wilson took some of the ashes to a different funeral home for a second opinion.
-Funeral director Amber Flickinger from Platt’s Funeral Home told the AP that the ashes were unusually fine and dark, adding, “I’ve never seen anything that looks like that in the range of what cremated remains would typically expect to look like.”
+With both siblings skeptical, Wilson took some of the ashes to another funeral home for a second opinion.
+Platt’s Funeral Home director Amber Flickinger told AP the ashes were unusually fine and dark, adding, “I’ve never seen anything that looks like that in the range of what cremated remains would typically expect to look like.”

-After the bodies were found at Return to Nature, Michelle Johnston also became skeptical of the ashes that the funeral home said were of her husband, Ken, a retired UPS driver with a gentle demeanor.
-After mixing the ashes with water, she said, it looked like concrete.
+Another woman, Michelle Johnston, became skeptical whether the ashes she received were of her husband, Ken, a retired UPS driver with a gentle demeanor.
+She mixed ashes with water and it looked like concrete, she said.

 “I was kind of getting to a place where I wasn’t losing it every day,” she said, and now, “I don’t know where my husband is.”

-Properly cremated remains are made up of bone fragments that do not have any organic material left, which means they lack DNA that could be used to identify individuals, said Barbara Kemmis, director of the Cremation Association of North America.
-Sometimes RNA is preserved in the bone fragments, and that can distinguish if the ashes are from a male or female and if they are human or from another animal, she said.
+Proper cremations produce bone fragments without any organic material, which means no DNA that could be used to identify individuals, said Barbara Kemmis, executive director of the Cremation Association of North America.
+Sometimes RNA is preserved and that can distinguish if the ashes are from a male or female, and if they are human or from another animal, she said.

-Determining that ashes are fake can be more straightforward, particularly when they’ve been substituted with concrete.
-A simple test entails wetting the material and seeing if it hardens when it dries, Kemmis said.
-Real ashes won’t solidify and would stay brittle, said Faith Haug, who chairs the mortuary science program at Colorado’s Arapahoe Community College.
+Determining fakes can be more straightforward, particularly if they are concrete.
+A simple test entails wetting the material and seeing if it hardens when it dries.
+Real ashes would not be expected to transform into a solid object and would stay brittle, said Faith Haug, who chairs the mortuary science program at Colorado’s Arapahoe Community College.

-Authorities could be waiting to bring charges until they determine if there are any more improperly stored bodies, said Ian Farrell, a criminal law expert at the University of Denver Sturm College of Law.
+Authorities could be waiting to bring charges in the case until they determine if there are more bodies, said Ian Farrell, a criminal law expert at the University of Denver Sturm College of Law.

-If any federal charges were brought, the penalties potentially could be more severe.
-In January, a Colorado funeral home operator accused of illegally selling body parts and giving clients fake ashes received a 20-year prison sentence for federal mail fraud.

-Abby Swoveland hired Return to Nature when her mother, Sally Swoveland, passed away.
-The senior Swoveland had run a muzzleloader gun shop called The Mountain Man for nearly 50 years with a sense of humor and a sharp tongue.
+Abby Swoveland hired Return to Nature when her mother passed away.
+Sally Swoveland had run a muzzleloader gun shop called The Mountain Man for nearly 50 years with a sense of humor and a sharp tongue.

 When Abby Swoveland called Wilbert Funeral Services, listed on the death certificate, and learned they had long ago stopped doing business with Return to Nature, she was devastated.